ojadeyemi/USPORTS-BBALL-WEBAPP/README.md

 1. **data_pipeline**: This folder contains scripts and functions for updating the database with the latest data from the USports website.

     > Note: [usports-basketball](https://github.com/ojadeyemi/usports-basketball "Python package for current usports basketball stats") has been integrated as a dependency in web application development.
 This allows for independent script maintenance and updates while ensuring seamless integration with the application's data processing pipelines.

+    > NOTE: USPORTS has changed the structure of their website therefore  [usports-basketball](https://github.com/ojadeyemi/usports-basketball "Python package for current usports basketball stats") package will not be able to webscape data.
+Hopefully I find out how to update it.

 2. **usport_flask_app**: This folder contains the Flask application code.
 It includes the routes, models, and other web application files.